alang100/DSTS_Assignment_2_Predicting_Flight_Delays/README.md

 - 21% were "Delay" (class 1).

 ### Methodology
-The project was implemented in Amazon SageMaker using the following steps:

 #### Data Preparation
-- Loaded datasets and verified integrity.
+1. **Dataset Overview:**
+   Two datasets were utilized:
+   - **Dataset v1** contained core flight information, including flight schedules, distances, origins, destinations, and airlines.
+   - **Dataset v2** extended Dataset v1 by incorporating additional features such as weather conditions (e.g., precipitation, wind speed, snowfall) and holiday indicators, which were hypothesized to improve the model’s predictive performance.

+2. **Data Loading and Integrity Verification:**
+   The datasets were loaded and verified for integrity.
+Missing values were handled appropriately, and feature engineering was conducted to ensure compatibility with the machine learning models.
+Key transformations included ensuring that the target variable ("Delay" or "No Delay") was in the first column as required by certain algorithms.

+3. **Train-Test Split:**
-- Split the data into training (70%), validation (15%), and testing (15%) sets.
+   - Each dataset was split into training (70%), validation (15%), and testing (15%) sets.
-- Stratified splits ensured balanced representation of the target variable across subsets.
+   - Stratified sampling was used to preserve the distribution of the target variable across subsets, ensuring balanced representation of delayed and non-delayed flights.

+---

 #### Model Building
+1. **Linear Learner Model:**
+   - AWS's linear learner algorithm was used as a baseline binary classification model.
-- **Linear Learner Model**: Built a binary classification model using AWS's linear learner.
-The mini-batch size was increased to 1000 to improve training speed.
+   - The mini-batch size was increased from 200 to 1000 to improve training efficiency without compromising accuracy.
+   - The model’s hyperparameters were set to optimize binary classification tasks, and training outputs were stored in Amazon S3 for subsequent evaluation.

+2. **XGBoost Model:**
+   - XGBoost, an ensemble learning method, was implemented for its ability to handle complex relationships in the data and its effectiveness in addressing class imbalances.
-- **XGBoost Model**: Developed an ensemble model optimized for binary classification with hyperparameters tuned for boosting rounds and evaluation using AUC.
+   - Key hyperparameters included the number of boosting rounds (42) and the evaluation metric (AUC).
+   - The model was trained on the same data pipeline as the linear learner for consistency and comparability.

+---

 #### Evaluation Metrics
-- Accuracy, precision, recall, F1-score, specificity, and AUC (Area Under the Curve) metrics were calculated for model evaluation.
+- Both models were evaluated using standard metrics, including:
+  - **Accuracy:** Overall proportion of correct predictions.
+  - **Precision:** Proportion of correctly identified delays out of all predicted delays.
+  - **Recall (Sensitivity):** Proportion of actual delays correctly identified by the model.
+  - **F1-score:** The harmonic mean of precision and recall, providing a balanced measure of the model’s performance.
+  - **Specificity:** Proportion of correctly identified non-delays out of all non-delays.
+  - **AUC (Area Under the Curve):** Assesses the model’s ability to distinguish between the two classes.
-- Confusion matrices and ROC curves were plotted to analyze performance.
+- Confusion matrices and ROC curves were generated for visual analysis of the model’s predictions.

+---

 #### Threshold Adjustment
-- The default classification threshold (0.5) was reduced to 0.3 for the XGBoost model to improve recall for the minority class (delays).
+- The classification threshold, initially set at 0.5, was adjusted to 0.3 for the XGBoost model using Dataset v2.
+- This adjustment aimed to improve recall for the minority class (delays) by predicting a higher proportion of flights as delayed.
+The trade-offs in accuracy, precision, and recall were carefully analyzed.

+---

+#### Comparative Analysis
+- The performance of the models was compared across datasets (v1 and v2) and algorithms (linear learner vs. XGBoost).
+- The impact of additional features in Dataset v2 and the effect of threshold adjustment on the XGBoost model’s predictive capability were thoroughly evaluated.
+- The conclusions and recommendations were based on both quantitative metrics and the trade-offs observed during the evaluation process.

 ### Results